bhavul/QuizWizard/README.md

 Takes a quiz of randomly chosen 10 questions from the bank of questions.
 Stores database of users and their details who gave it.
 This is a pretty simple project I took up myself just to get my hands dirty with PHP.

-The project is on pause as of now.
-I'll get back to this when I'm free or done with a bigger project that I'm currently going on with.
+The project is on pause as of now, while I am busy with other work in college.
+I'll get back to this soon to include the features I've mentioned below that are missing right now.

-Anyone who wishes to contribute can do so.
+Anyone who wishes to contribute may do so.

 Current Features